puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ## Painting

-It's very inportant to cover heater top with [high temperature black paint](https://www.google.com/search?q=high+temperature+paint), to increase IR emission.
+It's very important to cover heater top with [high temperature black paint](https://www.google.com/search?q=high+temperature+paint), to increase IR emission.
 Difference between painted and unpainted surface is HUGE.

 We can not give you exact links, but such paints should be widely available in